- 11 February 2021

-Although flexible working is still a new space to navigate especially for small businesses, the coronavirus pandemic has sped up the need for employers to create a working from home policy.
+Flexible working is still a new space to navigate especially for small businesses.
+The pandemic has sped up the need for employers to create a working from home policy.

 As employees have enjoyed more freedom on how they schedule their working day.
 More businesses are looking at becoming flexible employers in the future.

 This could include employees changing their status (part time), location or hours (compressed work weeks ie. 10 hours in 4 days) that they work.
 This would allow them the freedom to work from home or even job-share with colleagues.

 Many companies are also planning a new combination of remote and on-site working, as a hybrid work model.
 This would include specific days for in-person meetings and collaboration at the office.
 The remaining days allocated for working at home.